Last updated on December 9th, 2014 at 02:34 am

 Another friend of mine (who happens to be white) was getting married, and her mother wouldn’t let her girlfriend (who happens to be black) be one of the bridesmaids because it would mess up the pictures to have one black girl in a row of white girls.

-My mother had some pretty serious drama going down in her family.
+My mother had some pretty serious drama going on in her family.
 They believed that appearances were everything.

 - Have a secret gambling addiction